 Listen to the More Recipes About Music & Food Spotify Playlist

-Migas is a Mexican dish consisting of corn tortilla strips fried on a pan or griddle until almost crispy, to which eggs are then added to create a scrambled egg/fried tortilla mixture.
+Migas is a Mexican dish consisting of corn tortilla strips fried on a pan or griddle until crispy, to which eggs are then added to create a scrambled egg & fried tortilla synergy.
 The Tex-Mex variation adds onions, peppers, cheese, and salsa or pico de gallo.

 Migos is a Lawrenceville, Georgia group consisting of the rappers Quavo, Offset, and Takeoff.

-Stir Fry is a cooking technique in which ingredients are fried in a small amount of very hot oil while being stirred in a wok or skillet.
+Stir Fry is a cooking technique in which ingredients are fried in very hot oil while being stirred in a wok or skillet.
 It is also a single Migos released in 2017 and one of the greatest long-form kung-fu tribute videos in the history of rap.

 My love of migas stretches back many years.
 I first had it at a rare Sunday brunch excursion to Lobo in Brooklyn.
 The owner was from Texas so the menu was his favorite Tex-Mex dishes.
 To this day it’s the only migas I’ve found in NYC though I haven’t really been searching.
 It’s certainly not the healthiest of breakfast options, but it damn better than most brunch items in NYC.

-I would generally stop there as I’ve pretty much fulfilled the ingredient requirements for my usual migas breakfast, but I wanted to get closer to the spirit of the dish’s musical inspiration.
-So I went back to the fridge and grabbed the leftover Rice Rice Baby.
+Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, some pico.
+Pretty much the core of Tex Mex breakfast plates.
+I wanted to get closer to the spirit of the dish’s theme song so I grabbed some leftover Rice Rice Baby to replace the pico.
 I was concerned the rice and Asian flavors would affect the finished dish, but it actually worked quite nicely.
 The fried rice added extra vegetable content and a bit more texture.

-I prefer to keep the toppings fairly simple: jalapenos, cheese, and hot sauce.
+Keep the garnish simple: jalapenos, a bit of bacon, and hot sauce.
 It’s traditional in Texas to serve this with salsa, guacamole, sour cream, and whole tortillas so you can assemble migas breakfast tacos.
-That’s more work than I want for breakfast so I just dig into the bowl with a fork.
+That’s more work than I want for breakfast so I just dig into the plate with a fork.

 MIGAS STIR FRY

-Scrambled eggs, fried corn tortillas, pico de gallo, fried rice, cotija cheese, and pickled jalapenos
+Scrambled eggs, fried corn tortillas, fried rice, cheddar cheese, pickled jalapenos, and bacon bits

 Makes 1 serving